Los Angeles Spousal Support Lawyer

 Under California law, both men and women wishing to divorce may be entitled to spousal support depending upon their financial circumstances.
 Spousal support can be awarded to one spouse for a short amount of time, long-term, or to fulfill a specific purpose.
 When there is a significant variance in the earning potential of one spouse from the other, the spouse who earns less may wish to seek spousal support from the other.
 Alimony is a monthly payment that covers everyday expenses and ensures the financial security of a person after a divorce or separation.

 Dealing with a spousal support dispute?
-Contact our Los Angeles alimony attorney today for a free consultation.
+Contact our Los Angeles alimony attorney online or at (310) 817-6904 today for a free consultation.

 How is California Spousal Support Calculated?

-In California, there are a few considerations that are taken when awarding a spousal support including:
+In California, there are a few considerations that are taken when awarding spousal support, including:

-- Ability to work and income potential based on age and education
+- Ability to work and income potential based on age and education: The future earning potential, considering age, education, and job skills, significantly influences the support amount.

-- Ability of one spouse to pay the other and maintain standard of living
+- Ability of one spouse to pay the other and maintain standard of living: The court evaluates whether the paying spouse can sustain their lifestyle while supporting the other.

-- Reasonable needs of each of the spouses based on age and health
+- Reasonable needs of each of the spouses based on age and health: Health issues or age-related constraints impact both the amount and duration of support.

-- Each spouse's separate property, assets, and financial obligations
+- Each spouse's separate property, assets, and financial obligations: Non-marital assets play a significant role in determining dependency and ability to support.

-- Whether one spouse helped the other obtain a degree, a career, or a professional license
+- Whether one spouse helped the other obtain a degree, a career, or a professional license: Contributions made towards the career advancements of a spouse are recognized.

-- The supported spouse's ability to care for the children while working
+- The supported spouse's ability to care for the children while working: Balancing child-rearing with employment impacts support determinations.

-- Whether the supported spouse's earning capacity is impaired because of extended periods of unemployment while caring for the home or children
+- Whether the supported spouse's earning capacity is impaired because of extended periods of unemployment while caring for the home or children: Historical employment gaps due to domestic responsibilities are considered.

 Spousal support lengths can vary.
-A judge will award spousal support for a determined length of time until the both spouses can be self-sufficient in their earnings.
-A settlement agreement will highlight the exact stipulations of the divorce which will remain final, unless a modification or termination of support is requested.
+A judge will award spousal support for a determined length of time until both spouses can be self-sufficient in their earnings.
+A settlement agreement will highlight the exact stipulations of the divorce, which will remain final unless a modification or termination of support is requested.

 Spousal Support Modification in CA